 Assistant driving mode helps you complete actions while you drive.
 With your voice, you can read and send messages, make calls, and control media.

-Important: Some features aren't available in all languages or countries.
+Important: Some features aren't available in all languages, countries, or eligible Android devices.

 What you need

 - Portrait mode only

 - Location in Australia, Canada, France, Germany, India, Italy, Mexico, Spain, United Kingdom, or United States

 - For your safety and convenience, dock your phone while in Assistant driving mode.

 - Tap Settings Apps & notifications Advanced Special app access Notification access Google.